OfficeDev/OfficeJSAddinWidget/README.md

-# Sample code for the Web Widget that promote the Office add-in.
+# Sample code for the Web Widget that facilitate Office add-in distribution.

+## Introduction
+This project simplifies the process of distributing Office add-ins by enabling direct installation from a website.
+We provide a convenient install link and a web widget to enhance user experience and streamline the add-in installation process for better acquisition conversion.

+## Getting Started

 The webpage will show the add-in name, a few details about the add-in functionality for highlight, a dropdown button to install and use the add-in and an image to demo the add-in.
 This is what the UI looks like.